delphinbock/extract-gpx-data-delf01/README.md

 You can use a gpx file containing a single track or multiple tracks.<br />
 The returned object contains the metadata of the gpx file (gpxFileMetadata), the information on each of the tracks (stagesTrackData), the information of all the merged tracks (mergeStagesTrackData).<br />
-The main information extracted from the gpx file are the metadata, the altitudes, the positions, the types of tracks, the maximum and minimum altitudes, the names of the tracks.
+The main information extracted from the gpx file are the metadata, distances (in meter), altitudes, positions, types of tracks, maximum and minimum altitudes,  names of the tracks.

 ## Example returned object of gpx data in json format